BigBangData/Puns/README.md

 Final Steps:
 - figure out security for app.config's secret_key
+- use a better algo than bcrypt to hash passwords for chrissakes
-- setup so that only a few chosen usernames can signup, password up to them, share with Jenny, who else?
+- setup so that only a few chosen usernames can signup, password up to them
 - deploy to ubuntu server
 - follow Tim's last tutorial: https://www.youtube.com/watch?v=YFBRVJPhDGY&list=PLzMcBGfZo4-n4vJJybUVV3Un_NFS5EOgX&index=11